Pension Accounting (Portfolio 5108)

 This Portfolio explains how U.S. tax laws regarding pension and other postretirement benefits influence and intersect with U.S. GAAP.
 The passage of the Employee Retirement Income Security Act of 1974 (ERISA) prompted the Financial Accounting Standards Board (FASB) to re-examine then-current reporting practices for pensions and other postretirement benefit plans.
 The discussion in the Portfolio focuses on the standards designed to better align U.S. GAAP with federal regulations and to improve the financial reporting of pensions and other postretirement benefits.
 The Portfolio explains how financial analysts assess the implication of a firm’s pension-related obligations on profitability, risk, and cash flow.

-This Portfolio may be cited as BNA Tax and Accounting Portfolio 5108-2nd, Williams, Cairns and Bowers, Pension Accounting (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5108-2nd, Williams, Cairns and Bowers, Pension Accounting (Accounting Policy and Practice Series).

 Table of Contents